 CIT Bank is relatively new on the banking scene.
 It’s making a name for itself with very competitive interest rates and top-notch customer service.
 Their sleek interface means that CIT Bank shines for people who want to bank electronically–by phone or by computer.

 CIT also offers FDIC insurance and a secure mobile app for safe banking on the go.
-Check out the CIT Bank money market option or their other savings options to see which account might be the right fit for you.
+Check out the CIT Bank Savings Connect account for a high interest rate.